 Authentic Models has a line of reproductions that mimic famous and beautiful globes from years gone by.
 The physical world hasn’t changed, but the borders and place names certainly have.
 Each of these globes, available at OnlyGlobes.com, is a lesson in history.
 Replica globes show us the world the way it used to be seen.

 I was sure that someone would have made one of these, but alas, I couldn’t find one.
 Too bad.
 The closest thing I could come up with is the inflatable Astronaut View Globe from Jet Creations—available at Ultimate Globes.
 It is, as the name suggests, what the world looks like from space.
 Since there’s no printing on this globe, you could easily turn it south side up, which is actually the way NASA’s famous “Blue Marble” photo was originally taken (as shown here).

 Maybe I’ll have to get somebody to make an upside-down custom-made globe for me.
 Maybe Mr. Bellerby, of Bellerby & Co.
 Globemakers, can give me a hand.
-(See An Upside Down Globe: The Wait Is Over, Now the Waiting Begins for an update.)
+(Update: see An Upside Down Globe: The Wait Is Over, Now the Waiting Begins)